JonZwe/FindPFAS/README.md

 -   Decision whether the two above mentioned criteria should be applied.
-    If true (checked in GUI), multiple spectra from identical precursor masses are collected and only the spectrum with the highest precursor intensity will used for further evaluation (e.g. if a chromatographic peak has 5 MS/MS scans only the spectrum with the highest precursor intensity is extracted) Note: If unchecked, data evaluation will take much more time because every single
+    If true (checked in GUI), multiple spectra from identical precursor masses are collected and only the spectrum with the highest precursor intensity will be used for further evaluation (e.g. if a chromatographic peak has 5 MS/MS scans only the spectrum with the highest precursor intensity is extracted) Note: If unchecked, data evaluation will take much more time because every single